nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Welcome to the User Guide of **TuitiONE**! <br>

-**TuitiONE** is a Command Line Interface (CLI) based application that aims to **simplify the work of Customer Servicing Officers (CSO)**.
+**TuitiONE** is a Command Line Interface (CLI) based application that aims to **simplify the work of Customer Servicing Officers (CSO) in a tuition centre**.
+The application also incorporates the benefits of a Graphical User Interface (GUI).
-The application allows users to input the details of students and parents through simple and intuitive commands.
+**TuitiONE** allows CSOs to input the details of students and parents through simple and intuitive commands.
 With our application, a CSO's work would be reduced and efficient.

-**TuitiONE** is a desktop app for managing contacts, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, **TuitiONE** can get your contact management tasks done faster than most other GUI apps.
 The GUI application would allow you to interact with the application through graphical icons (such as buttons).